Green Valley High School (Nevada): Student Council

 The Green Valley High School Student Council has won the Silver Star Award every year since 1993.
 The council has also been recognized as a National Gold Council of Excellence in 2008 and 2009.

 Academics

 In 2010, Green Valley High School was ranked 859 in Newsweek Magazine's list of the nation's top 1,000 high schools in terms of college preparation.
 It also appeared on the list in the preceding four years.

 Scott Panik won the 2007 Presidential Award for Excellence in Mathematics and Science Teaching.

-Choir teacher Kimberly Ritzer became a semifinalist for the 2021 GRAMMY Music Educator Award.
+Choir teacher Kimberly Barclay Ritzer became a semifinalist for the 2021 GRAMMY Music Educator Award.